Travelling with children can be no easy feat – especially for parents flying with the newest member of the family for the first time.

 Flying Qantas with kids: frequent flyer points

-Depending on each child's age and booking type, your children may be able to earn Qantas Points and status credits with travelling with you.
+Depending on each child's age and booking type, your children may be able to earn Qantas Points and status credits when travelling with you.

 Qantas Points, status credits for infants

 Lap infants aren't eligible for rewards.
-That's because they're not flying on their own paid ticket – instead, flying free with the adult.
+That's because they're not flying on their own paid ticket – instead, flying free or at 10% of the adult fare.

 The adult traveller remains eligible for any Qantas Points and status credits, in line with the fare purchased.